 What skills do you need?

-To be a great leader, you need to possess several skills and wear many different hats within an organisation.
+To be a great leader and a good or great manager, you need to possess several skills and wear many different hats within an organisation.

 Effective leaders should have good communication skills and be easily approachable.
 They need to be skilled in delegating tasks to staff members based on strengths and make decisions decisively and confidently.
 A good leader is empathetic, creative and flexible with solving problems and implementing new ideas.
 Most importantly, they are reliable and committed to the role, their staff and the business.